 David Attenborough’s Blue Planet II first debuted in October 2017.
 Blue Planet II is an incredible exposé of life in and around the planet’s oceans.
 His crew filmed Blue Planet II over four years and across 125 expeditions, creating seven breathtaking episodes.

 Many now widely regard the show as having played a significant role in raising awareness about plastic pollution.
 Research shows that 88% of people who watched the last episode, which majored in plastic pollution, have changed their behavior towards plastic.

 An educational, inspiring, and motivating zero-waste gift

 Hence, this makes a great idea for zero-waste gifts and those looking toward our plastic-free future.
 Or that you feel might like a gentle reminder of why the reducing waste issue remains one that we should all pay attention to.

 Some of you might ask - plastic-free tea?
 Isn’t all tea plastic-free?
 Sadly not.
 Tea first found its way to the UK in the 17th century via the East India Company and has become hugely popular.
 According to the UK Tea and Infusions Association, we drink around 60 billion cups of the stuff every year.

-What you may not realize is that plastic typically makes up to 25% of your standard teabag.
+You may not realize that plastic typically makes up to 25% of your standard teabag.
 And around 96% of the tea we drink comes from tea bags.
 Manufacturers use polypropylene to seal the edges and help the bags stay together when immersed in hot water.
-Thus your everyday plastic-bearing tea bag will never actually fully biodegrade.
+Thus, your everyday plastic-bearing tea bag will never actually fully biodegrade.

 We love Tea Pigs!
 Each tea infusion comes encased in a biodegradable mesh bag for a fuller flavor.
 They make great zero-waste gift ideas for a loved one, and they even call their tea bags “temples.”